A spreadsheet is free and familiar. It also falls apart around application number 20.

 Step 1: Clean your spreadsheet.
 Remove any test rows, fix blank cells, and ensure every row has at least a company name and job title.

 Step 2: Sign up for ApplyArc.
-Create your free account - takes 30 seconds.
+Create your free account and open the job tracker.

 Step 3: Add your active applications.
 Use the "Add Job" button to create entries for each active application.
 Focus on the ones you're still waiting to hear back from - you don't need to import rejected roles.